gurpreetkaurmalhotra/Linux-Server-Configuration/README.md

 #### Saving and exiting from nano ####
 * nano is a text editor provided by ubuntu
-* to save the file and continue in nano you need to :
+* to save the file and exit in nano you need to :
     * press ctr+x
     * press y (n if you do not want to save your content)
     * press enter

-## Things you should do when you create your own server instance ##
-* Log in to Lightsail, in case you do not have an account first make your account.
-* Create your Lightsail instance, it is a Linux server running on a virtual machine inside an Amazon datacenter.
-* Choose an instance image Ubuntu.
-* Choose your instance plan.
-* Give your instance a hostname.
-* Wait for it to start-up.
-* When its running you are good to go.

 ## Methods, Steps and commands used ##
 ###  Create User named grader using commands below ###